karaoc/dayz.test/Vehicle-Guide.md

 ## Player Attachement

-Waiting for DayZ 1.10 and Expansion Mod 1.05 to start to write this part
+Waiting for the "Vehicle update" from Expansion to start to write this part

 ## Troubleshooting